 An interdelivery spread is a spread involving the same commodity, but with different expiration months.
 A bull spread is a spread that profits when prices rise.
 In most of these cases, the near expiration month is taken long, while the distant month is sold short, because the near month increases in price faster than the later expiration month.

 An intercommodity spread is a spread on different, but related commodities that expires the same month.
 Profits are possible, because, although prices tend to rise and fall together, they do not change at the same rate.
 Thus, the price gap could become wider or narrower near expiration.

 An intermarket spread takes advantage of price differences, even among futures contracts with the same terms, between different exchanges.
 This can result because the markets do not have a direct connection, and thus, the supply and demand in one market will likely be slightly different in another market.
 Although arbitrageurs narrow this difference, the process is not perfect or instantaneous, and is continuously changing.
 Thus, opportunities arise for those arbitrageurs actively searching for such discrepancies.
 For instance, wheat is traded at 4 Midwest exchanges, and gold futures are traded in Chicago, New York, and London.
-Without arbitrage, prices for wheat and gold at the different exchanges would likely diverge to some extent.
+Without arbitrage, prices for wheat and gold at the different exchanges would likely diverge.

 An intermarket spread can also involve related futures instead of the same futures in different markets.
 This is particularly true of financial futures.
 Stock indexes, for instance, often move together.
 Thus, different index futures can be traded in different markets for possible spread profits.

 Taxes — Section 1256 Contracts

 The IRS classifies exchange-listed futures contracts as §1256 contracts, which are regulated futures contracts that are marked to market by an exchange that is subject to the oversight of the Commodity Futures Trading Commission.